DarrenCoppinger/milestone-project-2/README.md

 ### User Stories Testing

+* A tourist is planning a trip to Ireland visits the site: I am traveling to Ireland and want to learn more about it's literary history, I find this site and use it to help plan my trip.

+1. A tourist sees the home page of the website and reads the about section.
+2. The see the text "click here to explore our map and to discover literary locations all over Ireland" and click the button.
+3. They go to the map page of the website and explore the map by zooming in on the region of the map that they are interested in.
+4. They click on the marker in thier region of interest and read more information on the location, see the image and potential follow the link to get more information on it.

+* A member of the general public is researching or is interested in the literary/cultural hertiage of region of Ireland: I am interested in notable literary/cultural figures in a particular area and wish to find out more about their connect to the place.
+*
+1. A member of the general public sees the home page of the website and reads the about section.
+2. The see the text "click here to explore our map and to discover literary locations all over Ireland" and click the button.
+3. They go to the map page of the website and searchs for a particpular city or town and looking at the markered literary locations in that area
+4. They click on the marker in thier region of interest and read more information on the location, see the image and potential follow the link to get more information on it.
+* A promoter of a literary museum/site or regional tourist office staff member visits the site: I am researching ways to promote attractions in my local area and find the site, I want to contact the website to add in the literary attraction in my area.

+1. A promotor or tourist office staff member visits the site looking for a way to promote locations in their area.
+2. They sees the home page of the website and reads the about section and explore the site.
+3. They click the button beside the following text "click here to submit a location you wish to be included on our map"
+4. They fill in the form with their name, email and description of the location that they wish to submit.
+This information is then sent to the site administrator/moderator for review and if the information is relevent to the site it will be added to the map.

+* A promoter of a literary museum or site visits the site: I am reasearching ways to promote my business and find this website, I want to contact the website to add my business to the map.

 ### Manual testing of elements and functionality on each page

 #### Home

 1. Navbar
     1. Visit the Home page on a desktop sized screen (lg)
-    2. Hover over the Name Header text "Neasa O'Callaghan" to check that the hover effects work.
+    2. Hover over the Name Header text "Writers of Ireland" to check that the hover effects work.
-    3. Click the Name Header text "Neasa O'Callaghan" to check that it links to the Home page.
+    3. Click the Name Header text "Writers of Ireland" to check that it links to the Home page.
-    4. Hover over each navbar button to check the hover effect works for each one.
+    4. Hover over each navbar item to check the hover effect works for each one.
     5. Click on each one of the navbar buttons to ensure that each links to the correct page.
-    6. Alter the screen size from desktop size down to mobile (sm) size to check that the navbar is responsive.
-At that size the navbar changes to the toggler icon and the roles Header "Playwright|Producer" text moves into the navbar to save vertical space.
+    6. Alter the screen size from desktop size down to small devices (sm) size to check that the navbar is responsive.
+At that size the navbar changes to the toggler icon.
-    7. Click the toggler icon to check that the drop-down menu activates and that the text is centred.
+    7. Click the toggler icon to check that the drop-down menu activates.
     8. Hover over each of the drop-down menu buttons to make sure the hover effect activates
     9. Click each of the drop-down menu buttons to make sure that they links to the correct page.
-2. Hero Image
-    1. Visit the Home page on a desktop sized screen (lg)
-    2. Alter the screen size from desktop size down to mobile to ensure the clients face is always on screen and that the call to action button is always placed correctly and doesn't obscure the image.
-    3. Hover over the call to action button on top of hero image to ensure it reacts
-    4. Click the call to action button to ensure that it bring you to the correct page.
-3. Carousel
+2. Carousel
-    1. Visit the Home page on a desktop sized screen (lg) and scroll to the carousel in the "Neasa's Upcoming Work" section
+    1. Visit the Home page and see the carousel under the navbar
     2. Click the forward and back arrows on either side of the slides
-    3. Hover over the highlight "Arcola Theatre" hyperlink to ensure it reacts
-    4. Click "Arcola Theatre" hyperlink to ensure it opens a new page and goes to correct website
-    5. Alter the screen size from desktop size down to mobile (sm) size, check that the cousel caption will stops being displayed and the description of the image becomes a text box underneath the carousel.
 4. Footer
     1. Visit the Home page on a desktop sized screen (lg)
     2. Hover over each of the footer social media buttons to ensure that they react to correctly